CSU-WPT/linux-git-workshop/src/ch2.2-create-github-account.md

 Start-Service ssh-agent
 ```

-If that does not work, open Powershell as Administrtor and run:
+If that does not work, open **Powershell as Administator** and run:

 ```Powershell
 Get-Service ssh-agent | Set-Service -StartupType Manual